-Learning Loss Doesn’t Begin to Describe What Happened
+The Biggest Disruption in the History of American Education

 National surveys of teachers by the EdWeek Research Center, for example, reported that nearly a quarter of students ended the 2020 spring semester “essentially truant.”
 In Los Angeles, the situation was even more dire: Four in 10 students simply failed to participate regularly in remote-learning programs during the first pandemic spring.

 Zoom school in many cases amounted to no school in the next year as well.
-According to our best estimate, by the time schools let out for summer in May or June 2021, the average American public-school student had experienced 65 school days without any contact whatsoever from their schools or teachers—no in-person classes, no Zoom classes, no video conferences, no telephone calls.
+According to our best estimate, by the time schools let out for summer in May or June 2021, the average American public-school student had experienced 65 school days without any contact whatsoever from their schools or teachers—no in-person classes, no Zoom classes, no videoconferences, no telephone calls.
 That’s more than a third of a school year without schooling, full stop.

 The losses, moreover, weren’t evenly distributed.
 Richer kids got more in-person schooling than poorer kids.
 And even when they were physically locked out of buildings, richer kids got more, and more effective, Zoom schooling than poorer kids.
 In public schools, students with household incomes below $25,000 experienced about 76 days, or nearly half a school year, without schooling at all.
 Students with household incomes above $200,000, in contrast, lost about 54 days—still considerable, but roughly a month less lost schooling than their lower-income peers.

 Many elite private schools, meanwhile, avoided pandemic-related schooling loss almost entirely.
 Of the Forbes top 20 private schools, our research found that 14 met fully in person for the entire 2020–21 school year.
-Even when they closed their buildings, elite private schools had an easier time facilitating remote instruction thanks to low student-teacher ratios and access (for both students and teachers) to technology.
+Even when they closed their buildings, elite private schools had an easier time facilitating remote instruction, thanks to low student-teacher ratios and access (for both students and teachers) to technology.

-Overall, the overwhelmingly rich kids who attend private schools had both less and better remote schooling.
+Overall, the rich kids who attend private schools had both less and better remote schooling.
 And private-school parents surveyed in February 2021, unsurprisingly, were twice as likely as public-school parents to report that their children were developing very well.
 The rich also voted with their feet: Independent schools reported increased enrollment over the course of the pandemic.

 Lost schooling shows up as “unfinished” academic learning, measured according to standardized test scores.
 Even in schools that closed only in spring 2020 and reopened more or less on time the following fall, students a full year later were about two months behind academically where they would have normally been.
 And when schools stayed closed longer, students fell even further behind, with the poorest students losing out the most.
 High-poverty schools faced the greatest obstacles to effective online education—including sometimes having trouble making any contact with students at all.
 Students in high-poverty schools that remained physically closed for the majority of the 2020–21 school year fell more than a full semester behind as measured by standardized tests administered nationwide.